pozil/pub-sub-api-node-client/README.md

 This is the overall process:

 1. Pass a number of requested events in your subscribe call.
-1. Handle the `lastevent` event from `PubSubEventEmitter` to detect the end of the event batch.
+1. Handle the `lastevent` callback type from subscribe callback to detect the end of the event batch.
 1. Subscribe to an additional batch of events with `client.requestAdditionalEvents(...)`.
 If you don't request additional events at this point, the gRPC subscription will close automatically (default Pub/Sub API behavior).

 The code below illustrate how you can achieve event flow control: